endersonmaia/zabbix-templates/README.md

 - [x] Create a template for Dell iDRAC 7 via SNMPv2
 - [x] Create a template for monitoring nginx
 - [ ] Create a template for monitoring php-fpm
-- [x] Create a template for monitoring RTSP (Rapid Spanning Tree Protocol) via SNMPv2
+- [x] Create a template for monitoring RSTP (Rapid Spanning Tree Protocol) via SNMPv2

 ## LICENSE